kovidgoyal/calibre/manual/edit.rst

     * Unreferenced files.
 Files in the book that are not referenced by any other file or are not in the spine are reported.

+    * Various common problems in OPF files such as duplicate spine or manifest items, broken idrefs or meta cover tags, missing required sections and so on.

     * Various compatibility checks for known problems that can cause the book to malfunction on reader devices.